 The City of Chicago recognizes the importance of encouraging local hiring on its Capital Construction Contracts and has utilized this on many city-funded contracts.
-The success of this program has direct impacts on the community members by providing increased employment opportunities for city residents and in particular residents in the vicinity of the construction project.
-As such, this will be beneficial to the City's economy by creating jobs and generating revenue.
-It is anticipated that the outcome will benefit the

-City as a whole by investing money in community hires who in turn will invest in their community.
+The success of this program has direct impacts on the community members by providing increased employment opportunities for city residents and in particular residents near the construction project.
+As such, this will be beneficial to the City's economy bycreating jobs and generating revenue.
+It is anticipated that the outcome will benefit the City as a whole by investing money in community hires who in turn will invest in their community.